patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Upgrade Notice ==

-= 2.6.2 =
+= 2.6.3 =
-This release fixes a bug in the most popular posts diagram.
+This release fixes bugs in the most popular posts diagram.